In this post, we have featured the FluentU Review 2021.

 Pricing at FluentU Review

-The first and foremost, the free trial.
+First and foremost, the free trial.
 Most of the online learning platforms these days offer a free trial, albeit of different durations but they do.
 The reason behind this is that you can take a small test drive before you buy the course or subscription.

 FluentU is no different.
 They also offer a free trial for anyone willing to register with their email on the website.